Have you ever had the experience of having the life sucked out of you by spending time with a particular person?

 How To Stop Absorbing Other People’s Negative Energy

 There are lots of different methods you can utilize to stop yourself from absorbing other people’s energy (particularly the negative stuff).

 The first step is to acknowledge that you are an empath, and realize that you have a gift!
 It isn’t a bad thing to feel the energy around you, you just need some tools to help guide you.

 So, without further adieu, here are seven ways to help you stop absorbing other people’s energy:

 We can do this first thing in the morning – and it is a great start to your day.
 Over-sensitive people like empaths have trouble staying grounded because we feel everything so intensely and live in our heads.
 Grounding is a good first step to take so that we don’t carry around other people’s emotions and energy as if they were our own.
 You can perform any of the following:

-– Have a shower in the morning and imagine the water washing away all of your negative energy down the drain, and the water filing you with white light and love.
-Drinking at least 1 litre of water upon waking up will help a lot, too.
+- Have a shower in the morning and imagine the water washing away all of your negative energy down the drain, and the water filling you with white light and love.
+Drinking at least 1 liter of water upon waking up will help a lot, too.
 Water is naturally grounding.

 - Visualize roots growing out of the bottom of your feet.
 The roots reach deep into the ground.
 Picture this until your feet feel weighted down.

 - Spend five minutes each morning meditating, and focusing on your breath.
 Breathe in for 7 seconds, hold for 4 seconds, then exhale for 7 seconds, and hold for another 4 seconds before repeating.
 This is a great way to get in touch with your breath and inner self.